-We have \$3.0 million outstanding balance under our variable rate revolving credit facilities as of December 31, 2022.
+We have no outstanding balance under our variable rate revolving credit facilities as of December 31, 2023.
 Outstanding balances on variable-rate bank credit facilities create market risk exposure related to changes in applicable interest rates.

-Allowance for Doubtful Accounts
+Allowance for Credit Losses

-The allowance for doubtful accounts is determined on a specific identification basis when we believe that the collection of specific amounts owed to us is not probable.
+The allowance for credit losses is determined on a specific identification basis when we believe that the collection of specific amounts owed to us is not probable, as well as a percentage of aged receivables based on historic losses.
 Changes in the allowance are as follows:

-Year Ended December 31,
+Ye ar En ded December 3 1,

-2022 2021 2020
+2023 2022 2021

-(In Thousands)
+(Ir n Thousands)

-At beginning of period \$ 289 \$ 6,824 \$ 1,912
+At beginning of period \$ 538 \$ 289 \$ 6,824

 Activity in the period:

-Provision for doubtful accounts 257 (4) 5,672
+Provision for credit losses 285 257 (4)

-Account (charge offs) recoveries, net (8) (6,531) (760)
+Account charge offs, net of recoveries (209) (8) (6,531)

-At end of period \$ 538 \$ 289 \$ 6,824
+At end of period \$ 614 \$ 538 \$ 289